Uplift » How Long Can a Lawyer Hold Your Settlement Check?

 You can use a lawsuit cash advance for any purpose at all, so you get some valuable breathing space when you need it most.

-The downside of this type of litigation financing is the typically high rates of interest, compounding monthly and often mounting substantially if your case takes a long time to settle.
+The downside of this type of litigation financing is the typically high rate of interest, compounding monthly and often mounting substantially if your case takes a long time to settle.

-You should only consider a lawsuit loan as a last resort and if you have explored all superior alternatives for financing.
-As long as you are aware of the potentially high cost of a cash advance, and as long as you borrow only what you need, pre-settlement funding can provide a vital line of funding for those expecting imminent settlement.
+You should consider a lawsuit loan only as a last resort and after you have explored all superior alternatives for financing.
+As long as you are aware of the potentially high cost of a cash advance and borrow only what you need, pre-settlement funding can provide a vital source of funding for those expecting an imminent settlement.

 [RELATED ARTICLES]: